tjizep/nnnn/README.md

 # Block Sparsity

-A fully connected network is trained with mnist dat Using block Sparsity
+A fully connected network is trained with mnist
+Using block Sparsity
 Sparsity is used to reduce CPU time in both backward and Forward phases of training.

 Mnist can be trained with less than 2 percent loss
 In less than 12 seconds on a single thread and
-Less than 3 seconds using multiple threads
+Less than 3 seconds using multiple threads.